SystemsApproach/7E/introduction.rst

    :width: 500px
    :align: center

-   Visualization of the Internet connectivity, with attribution to Barrett Lyon / The Opte Project.
+   Visualization of Internet connectivity, with attribution to Barrett Lyon / The Opte Project.

-As impressive as these credentials are, our goal is not to just describe the Internet, but to understand the fundamental challenges that had to be addressed for the Internet to become the ubiquitous system it is today.
+Understanding a system of this scale and complexity requires more than reading a set of specifications.
+There are just too many details, making it impossible to see the forest for the trees.
+The key is to understand the fundamental challenges that had to be addressed for the Internet to become the ubiquitous system it is today.
 This includes exploring the design space of possible solutions and building intuition about the design decisions that eventually won the day.
+That is the goal of this book.

 The path from conception to today’s reality is not a straight line, nor is today’s Internet the end of the process.
 There have been many false starts and stop-gap solutions, followed by years of iterative improvement.
 This evolution culminates in today’s artifacts (a combination of hardware and software components), which we describe in detail, keeping in mind that those too will likely change over time.

 .. include:: introduction/requirements.rst
 .. include:: introduction/architecture.rst